bhauman/bhauman.github.com/canada_covid.md

 sum one day over droping the first day and adding the current day.
 This moving sum smooths out the curve and helps provide a better indicator as to wether the curve is flattening.

-> Important note about the charts below: the numbers reported on a
-> given day can be wrong depending on what time the researcher at John
-> Hopkins looks up and records the COVID-19 case data for a given day
-> and the time that a province reports the numbers for that day.
-While
-> the numbers for a given day may be innaccuate this is normally fixed
-> on the next reporting day and the overall trend of the graphs is not
-> adversely affected.

 <canvas id="country-confirmed-new-cases-week-window" width="770" height="577"></canvas>
 <br/>